Sri Sathya Sai Aradhana Day

 It is harder to live His message.

-And yet that is exactly what He would want.
+And yet, that is exactly what He asks of us.

-Swami’s true legacy is not only in memories, stories, or even the visible works associated with His life.
-His deepest legacy is in the heart transformed by His love.
-A restless heart made peaceful.
-A selfish heart made serviceful.
-A broken heart made strong.
-A proud heart made humble.
-A cold heart made compassionate.
-A human life made sacred in daily conduct—this is His real legacy.
+Swami’s real legacy does not lie only in memories, stories, or even the visible institutions and noble works associated with His earthly life.
+His deepest legacy lies in the heart transformed by His love—a restless heart made peaceful, a selfish heart made serviceful, a wounded heart made strong, a proud heart made humble, a cold heart made compassionate.
+When an ordinary human life becomes sanctified through daily conduct, then His mission continues to shine.

-And this is where Aradhana Day becomes both tender and demanding.
+That is why Aradhana Day is both tender and demanding.

-It does not allow us merely to cry.
+It does not allow us merely to weep.
 It asks us to rise.

-It means that when someone is hurting, we do not look away.
+It means that when someone is in pain, we do not turn away.

 It means that when harsh words rise to the lips, we remember His gentleness.

-It means that when selfishness demands comfort, we choose service.
+It means that when selfishness asks only for comfort, we choose service.

-It means that when another soul is lonely, burdened, or frightened, we become, in whatever small way we can, a reminder that Swami still loves, still protects, still comforts, still guides.
+It means that when another heart is lonely, burdened, or afraid, we become—in whatever small measure we can—a reminder that Swami still loves, still protects, still consoles, and still guides.

 If one hungry person is fed through our hands, He is there.

-If one crying heart is comforted through our words, He is there.
+If one grieving heart is comforted through our words, He is there.

 If one harsh reaction is restrained because we remembered Him, He is there.